Loan Disclosure Information

-Every student at Excelsior College has the right to choose the lender of their choice.
+Every student at Excelsior University has the right to choose the lender of their choice.

-- Excelsior College only recommends lenders who do not sell their loans to another lender later since borrowers can and do lose certain benefits when lenders sell students' loans to other lenders.
+- Excelsior University only recommends lenders who do not sell their loans to another lender later since borrowers can and do lose certain benefits when lenders sell students’ loans to other lenders.

-- The College continuously monitors the service our students receive from the lenders on our list and encourages feedback regarding experiences with all lenders.
+- Excelsior continuously monitors the service our students receive from the lenders on our list and encourages feedback regarding experiences with all lenders.
 The financial aid office reviews the listing of lenders on an annual basis.

-- As these lenders are all independent entities, Excelsior College cannot guarantee their services, and no guarantee is given or implied that these particular lenders have the lowest available rates.
+- As these lenders are all independent entities, Excelsior University cannot guarantee their services, and no guarantee is given or implied that these particular lenders have the lowest available rates.

-Choice of lender is in all cases the borrower's responsibility.
-Excelsior College provides the same treatment and service to all student and parent borrowers, regardless of the lender they select.
-To help you make an informed decision we recommend that you ask prospective lenders about their practices.
+Choice of lender is in all cases the borrower’s responsibility.
+Excelsior University provides the same treatment and service to all student and parent borrowers, regardless of the lender they select.
+To help you make an informed decision, we recommend that you ask prospective lenders about their practices.
 Here are a few questions and the reasons for asking them: